samsquire/ideas2/README.md

 * BPMN Business Processs Modelling Notation
 * JBPMN

-# 5. Open Demand Mapping
+# 5. Open Demand Mapping and Want marketplaces

 People can insert demands for products and services into a demand marketplace within a geographical location.
 I want a dentist within 5 minutes walk of my home.
 I want a supermarket within 5 minutes walk of my home.
 In aggregate, people create demands on their local areas.